We are ISA, the Socio-Environmental Institute

 triangle 2003

-Sustainable BR-163 Meeting proposes to the government to review territorial planning policies
+Sustainable BR-163 Meeting proposes that the government review land use planning policies

-The paving of a stretch of highway BR-163 (Cuiabá-Santarém) gave rise to the meeting promoted by ISA in Sinop (MT), which brought together more than 200 participants.
-This resulted in proposals for the Mato Grosso axis of the road, delivered to the then ministers, Marina Silva, of the Environment, Ciro Gomes, of National Integration and the governor of Mato Grosso, Blairo Maggi.
+The paving of a section of the BR-163 highway (Cuiabá-Santarém) led to a meeting organized by ISA in Sinop, Mato Grosso, which brought together more than 200 participants.
+The meeting resulted in proposals for the Mato Grosso axis of the highway, which were presented to then-Ministers Marina Silva of the Environment, Ciro Gomes of National Integration, and the Governor of Mato Grosso, Blairo Maggi.

 2007